-Here’s a look at the latest, most commonly utilized online meeting tools and platforms.
-While it can be tough to beat face-to-face interaction, these technologies are great options to help foster the collaboration needed for a productive and successful client relationship.
+Below, we explore some of the most widely used and recognized online meeting tools and platforms.
+While it can be hard to top face-to-face interaction, these technologies can be great options when working remotely.
+With the right tools in place, you can facilitate the collaboration needed to maintain a productive and successful client relationship.

-Unlike the platforms listed above, Join.me was originally created as an internal remote control support tool rather than for meeting collaboration.
+Unlike the platforms listed above, Join.me was originally created as an internal remote-control support tool rather than a meeting collaboration tool.
 The service has evolved to become a popular online meeting platform, and now provides the same desired meeting features as may other services such as multiple viewers, screen sharing, chat, file sharing, and mobile capabilities.

 However, Join.me does charge a premium for a number of additional perks and settings including dedicated meeting URL and conference line capability.
 Join.me is part of a larger suite of online collaboration platforms called LogMeIn.

-First utilized as a more casual tool for friends to hold video chats, Google+ Hangouts is now commonly used for workplace collaboration, especially as the use of remote talent increases.
-Similar to Google Voice, the platform provides free voice calls, but also incorporates real-time video.
+Google+ Hangouts first came to the scene as a casual tool for friends to hold video chats, but it is now also used for workplace collaboration, especially as the use of remote talent increases.
+The platform provides free voice calls and incorporates real-time video.